(Isles of Shoals is commonly misspelled: Iles of Shoals, Isle of

 been run by Cornell University and the University of NH since the

 Island was annexed to the town of Rye in 1876.
-It is home to the
+It is now owned by

-Association and the United Church of Christ.
-In 2008, personal
+the United Universalist Association and the United Church of

 retreats were allowed so the public could stay on the island for up